-As generally discussed herein, a link to droplet-enabled applications and/or information is selected to invoke a unique instance of the application and/or information stored 35 at a remote location on a network.
+As generally discussed herein, a link to droplet-enabled applications and/or information is selected to invoke a unique instance of the application and/or information stored at a remote location on a network.
 In other words, each request for execution of a droplet-enabled application or retrieval of droplet-enabled information is satisfied by providing an individual copy (instance) of the requested application and/or information.

 However, in accordance with one aspect of the present invention, a secured and individually identifiable instance of droplet-enabled applications and/or information may be shared and transferred between multiple client computers.
-That is, the present invention provides a keyed instance of 45 a droplet-enabled application having a unique identification field referred to herein as a global unique identification field (GUID).
-The keyed instance may be transferred between one or more client computers such that information accessed and stored from within the keyed instance may be modified only by client computers that invoke the keyed (identification field specific) instance of the droplet-enabled application.
-The keyed instance is, in effect, secured such that only users knowing a value of the GUID field may specifically request and access the individual instance of the secured droplet- 55 enabled application and/or information.
+30 That is, the present invention provides a keyed instance of a droplet-enabled application having a unique identification field referred to herein as a global unique identification field (GUID).
+The keyed instance may be transferred between one or more client computers such that information accessed and 35 stored from within the keyed instance may be modified only by client computers that invoke the keyed (identification field specific) instance of the droplet-enabled application.
+The keyed instance is, in effect, secured such that only users knowing a value of the GUID field may specifically request 40 and access the individual instance of the secured dropletenabled application and/or information.

 For example, the client/server system 10 includes a secured, or keyed, droplet-enabled photo-album application.
-A first user enters personal photos into a uniquely identifiable instance of the photo-album application, which has a GUID field of value "GUID 1."
+A first user enters personal photos into a uniquely identifiable instance of the photo-album application, which has a GUID field of value is "GUID1."
 The first user's photo images are stored in a remote network location, as are all instances of the photo-album application.
-A second user requesting the photo-album application receives another uniquely identifiable instance of the application and can not view the first 65 droplet-enabled application or website providing a dropletuser's photos, unless the second user provides the value of the GUID field corresponding to the first user's instance of the photo-album application.
+A second user requesting the photo-album application receives another uniquely identifiable instance of the application and can not view the first user's photos, unless the second user provides the value of the GUID field corresponding to the first user's instance of the photo-album application.
 The present invention contemplates several methods by which the GUID field is provided to a user.

 In one example, the first user transfers the photo-album application to another user, e.g., a third user.
-That is, the first user composes an e-mail message including a link and droplet to the uniquely identifiable instance of the photoalbum application, which has a GUID field of value "GUID 1".
-The link is downloadable and includes the GUID field of Once received and stored, the link 632 and droplet 634 10 value "GUID1" for selectively invoking the unique instance of the photo-album application.
+That is, the first user composes an e-mail message including a link and droplet to the uniquely identifiable instance of the photo-album application, which has a GUID field of value "GUID1".
+The link is downloadable and includes the GUID field of value "GUID1" for selectively invoking the unique instance of the photo-album application.
 In this way, the first user grants access to its personal photos to the third user while substantially prohibiting others (e.g., the second user) from viewing them.

 In another embodiment, the first user may view the GUID field and pass it directly to the second, third or both users.

 When requesting a keyed droplet-enabled application, the system 10 queries the user (e.g., the second or third user) as to whether they want a new instance or a secured instance of the application.
 If a secured instance is requested, the system 10 prompts the user to enter the identification field value corresponding to the secured application (e.g., GUID1).

-Tracking Droplet Dispersion Information
+Tracking Droplet Dispersion Information: